 Log out of the app and back in again.

 If you still have issues contact support using the chat icon at the bottom right.

 Autopilot is not showing as an option when I select a NetSuite record to attach my email to

-Check with your admin to make sure you are a CloudExtend Enterprise edition subscription and that your admin has enabled it.
+Check with your admin to make sure you have a CloudExtend Enterprise edition subscription and that your admin has enabled Autopilot.
 If they have try logging out of the App and back in again.

 If you are on an enabled Enterprise subscription and still don't see the option to use Autopilot then check for an error connecting to your Exchange server REST URL.
 This can be done by clicking the menu icon and then navigating to settings->developer settings->system diagnostics and checking the REST URL.
 If you don't see a green checkmark then there is an error connecting to your Exchange server REST URL.
 Close and restart Outlook to try and re-establish the connection.

 I don't see the CloudExtend Autopilot category on my emails or I'm getting an error message stating a category cannot be created.

 Learn more about troubleshooting categories in this article.

 Each time an email is attached an additional category label is applied so I end up with multiple categories on one email or I have turned off Autopilot and the category is still applied to every reply.